 Proposed Classifications

-The new park and recreation facility classification system in this plan expands the existing classification system both to clarify how existing parks and recreation facilities function and to provide guidelines about future park and recreation facility typologies that Los Angeles expects to build in the future to meet the needs of current and future residents.
+The new park and recreation facility classification system in this PNA expands the existing classification system.
+They clarify how existing parks and recreation facilities function and provide guidelines about future park and recreation facility typologies that Los Angeles expects to build in the future to meet the needs of current and future residents.

 For each park and recreation facility classification, the PNA includes a general description of the classification’s: